 For example, in Melisma (2018), the Chan-Yi (cicada wings) Xuan paper is light and delicate, with fine shining dots resembling flapping cicada’s wings in sunlight.
 The works present layers of clear, transparent, soft blue watercolor.
 Because the artist uses treated Xuan paper, it is crucial to control the use of water, and colors have to be applied slowly and evenly.
 After drying, gelatin in watercolor pigments “piles up” a thin line at the edge.
 Although this is taboo in Gongbi Painting, it provides the artist with a new creative idea.
 After one layer is dry, the second coat is added to produce another thin line.
 Layer upon layer, the color changes from deep blue at the bottom to light blue at the top, forming a rhythm of repetitions and changes.
 The open and extended parallel lines resemble distant mountains, waves, clouds, marks in sand, and soothing airflows.
 The white patterns on the surface that resemble birds, fish, sails, and musical notes were inspired by a lithograph of ancient musical scores that she encountered in France.
 She took photographs of this and used them brilliantly in this work.

-In addition to the soft, clear Windsor Blue, the exhibition also presents Wang’s recent works including abstract ink experiments, heavy-colored landscapes, mysterious flowers, towering mountains, wild grass, and pavilions in the dusk.
+In addition to the soft, clear Winsor Blue series, the exhibition also presents Wang’s recent works including abstract ink experiments, heavy-colored landscapes, mysterious flowers, towering mountains, wild grass, and pavilions in the dusk.
 These works are not of certain order or consistent patterns, and are not created in the same way.
 It would be difficult for anyone that is not an artist, to believe all these works are by the same person.